 - Use a secure lock, such as a high-quality U-type lock or a heavy duty chain made from hardened steel.
 Abus, Kryptonite, and OnGuard are popular and respected brands, and some even offer insurance should your lock be broken.

-- Do not use cables locks (even those sold as bicycle locks), plain steel chains, and household padlocks found in hardware stores as the only means of securing your bicycle.
+- Do not use cables locks (even those sold as bicycle locks in department stores), plain steel chains, and household padlocks found in hardware stores as the only means of securing your bicycle.
 They can be cut very easily with readily available tools such as wire or bolt cutters and in a matter of seconds.
 Here's a video of how everything but a high quality U-lock can be cut in seconds using a $14 bolt cutter.

 - Always lock the frame to a stationary object, preferably a bike rack.
-Don't lock your bike to wooden objects, street signs that aren't securely bolted to the ground, movable objects, or handrails (that's rude).
+Don't lock your bike to wooden objects (small trees have ben cut down in Calgary to steal bikes!), street signs that aren't securely bolted to the ground, movable objects, or handrails (that's rude).

 - Make sure that your locked bicycle can't be easily slipped over or under whatever you're locking it to.